rezich/SQLite/README.md

 Context
 -------

-The basic SQLite wrapper will add a `db` to the `context`, which is the current database connection.
+The basic SQLite wrapper will add a `sqlite: SQLIte_Info` to the `context`, which contains the current database connection and other such bookkeeping.

 Using the ORM will add an additional `db_cache` struct to the `context`, which is a cache of rows retrieved from the database.
 You can flush this cache at any time using `flush_cache();`.